Moji00f/SimpleProject/Doc.md

 		c.String(http.StatusOK, "%t", b)
 	})

-	// This handler will add a new router for /user/groups.
+	// This handler will add a new routers for /user/groups.
 	// Exact routes are resolved before param routes, regardless of the order they were defined.
 	// Routes starting with /user/groups are never interpreted as /user/:name/... routes router.GET("/user/groups", func(c *gin.Context) {